vellankikoti/testcontainers-db-message-brokers/message_brokers/redis_example/README.md

    ```bash
    pip install testcontainers redis pytest
    ```
-3. **Insufficient Resources**: Allocate more CPU and memory to Docker if containers fail to start.
+3. **Redis Container Not Starting**: Ensure sufficient system resources (memory, CPU) are available for Docker to start Redis.

 For more troubleshooting tips, refer to the troubleshooting guide.

 ---

 ## **Conftest.py**
-The `conftest.py` file is used to define fixtures that can be shared across multiple test files in your examples.
-It typically contains setup code for Testcontainers, allowing you to initialize and manage container instances for testing purposes.
-This helps to avoid code duplication and keeps your test files clean and focused on the actual test logic.
+The `conftest.py` file is used to define fixtures that can be shared across multiple test files.
+It typically contains setup code for Testcontainers, allowing you to initialize and manage Redis container instances for testing purposes.

-For example, in your Testcontainers setup, `conftest.py` might include a fixture that starts a Redis container, which can then be used in various test cases across different example files.

 ---